knights-analytics/hugot/README.md

 #### Backends

-- if using Onnx Runtime, the onnxruntime.so file should be obtained from the releases section of this page.
-If you want to use alternative architectures from `linux/amd64` you will have to download it from [the ONNX Runtime releases page](https://github.com/microsoft/onnxruntime/releases/), see the [dockerfile](./Dockerfile) as an example.
+- if using Onnx Runtime, the libonnxruntime.so file should be obtained from the releases section of this page.
+If you want to use other architectures than `linux/amd64` you will have to download it from [the ONNX Runtime releases page](https://github.com/microsoft/onnxruntime/releases/), see the [dockerfile](./Dockerfile) as an example.
 Hugot looks for this file at /usr/lib/libonnxruntime.so by default.
 A different location can be specified by passing the `WithOnnxLibraryPath()` option to `NewORTSession()`, e.g:

 ```
 session, err := NewORTSession(
-    options.WithOnnxLibraryPath("/path/to/onnxruntime.so"),
+    options.WithOnnxLibraryPath("/path/to/my/lib/directory"),
 )
 ```

-- if using XLA, the easiest way is to run "curl -sSf https://raw.githubusercontent.com/gomlx/gopjrt/main/cmd/install_linux_amd64.sh | bash", which will install the XLA backend provided by the [goMLX](https://github.com/gomlx/gomlx) project.
+- if using XLA, the easiest way is to run "GOPROXY=direct go run github.com/gomlx/go-xla/cmd/pjrt_installer@latest -plugin=linux -version=v${GOPJRT_VERSION} -path=/usr/local/lib/go-xla", which will install the XLA backend provided by the [goMLX](https://github.com/gomlx/gomlx) project.

 - if using XLA or ORT, you will also need to use the rust-based tokenizer.
 The tokenizers.a file can be obtained from the releases section of this page (if you want to use alternative architecture from `linux/amd64` you will have to build the tokenizers.a yourself, see [here](https://github.com/daulet/tokenizers)).
 This file should be at /usr/lib/tokenizers.a so that Hugot can load it.
 Alternatively, you can explicitly specify the path to the folder with the `libtokenizers.a` file using the `CGO_LDFLAGS` env variable, see the [dockerfile](./Dockerfile).
 The tokenizer is statically linked at build time.